ALM for insurers with multiple underwriting lines and portfolio constraints: a Lagrangian duality approach: Introduction

+It is worth mentioning that the precautionary earnings analysis does not depend on a particular form of the utility functions, only on its risk aversion and prudence index, which is a clear advantage of our approach over dynamic programming methods that rely on solutions to HJB equations.
+Finally, we present an explicit characterization of optimal strategies for CRRA power utility preferences with unconstrained portfolios as well as rectangular constraints.
+This shows that both financial and multivariate underwriting risks can be hedged partially in an efficient manner in the face of portfolio constraints and extreme events.
+Numerical examples illustrate that co-integration is important to investment-insurance ALM with multiple (dependent and independent) sources of insurance risk.

 Let us briefly describe the contents of this paper.
-In Section 1 we formulate the models for the financial market and risk process, and define the wealth process that results from investing in the financial market to back the insurance liabilities.
-In section 2 we use the martingale method and convex duality approach to solve the optimization problem and formulate the main result of this paper.
-In section 3 we focus on the case of an insurance firm with CRRA preferences and obtain semi-closed form solutions in this setting.
-In section 4 we provide numerical examples for different claim distributions with policy limits.
-In section 5 we outline some ideas for future research.
+In Section 2 we formulate the models for the financial market and multivariate insurance risk processes, and define the wealth process.
+In Section 3 we use the martingale method and convex duality approach to solve the optimization problem and formulate the verification theorem.
+We also see how prudence and the model parameters, particularly the claim arrival rate, impact the growth rate of the optimal retention policy.
+In Section 4 we focus on the case of an insurance firm with CRRA preferences and obtain semi-closed form solutions in this setting.
+We also provide numerical examples for bivariate claim distributions with dependence modeled via a Levy copula and policy limits.
+Section 5 outlines some conclusions of our work.